apigee-labs/rapier/README.md

 URI Templates are often used where the number of resources is so large that it is impossible or impractical to provide hyperlinks for them all.
 Suppose for example that I have an API that provides a fahrenheit resource for every celcius value.
 For the celcius value `19.7234`, the URL of the corresponding fahrenheit resource might be `http://example.org/fahrenheit/19.7234` or `http://example.org/fahrenheit?celcius=19.7234`.
-There is no larger resource at `http://example.org/fahrenheit` and no entity type corresponding to that larger resource, so this is not an application f or the `query_parameters` feature above. `celcius` is not a declared property or relationship of any entity, so this is not an application of `query_paths`
+There is no larger resource at `http://example.org/fahrenheit` and no entity type corresponding to that larger resource, so this is not an application of the [Query Parameters](#t_query_parameter) feature above. `celcius` is not a declared property or relationship of any entity, so this is not an application of [Query Paths](#query_paths).
 The URL template language supported is documented in [RFC 6570](https://tools.ietf.org/html/rfc6570#section-2.4).
 The following YAML shows how to express the Fahrenheit example.